-This year-round toddler-friendly Orlando activity has tons of play zones and rides for toddlers.
+This year-round toddler-friendly activities in Orlando have tons of play areas and rides for toddlers.
 Inside this water park, you can find water playgrounds, lazy rivers, wave pools, raft rides, zippy slides, and other fun water activities for toddlers.
-If you’re looking for an easy way to spend a day out in Orlando, Aquatica Orlando is the best activity.
+If you’re looking for an easy way to spend a day out in Orlando enjoying the beautiful weather, Aquatica Orlando is the best activity.
 Plus, you almost feel like you have the place to yourself with the required reservation and lower park capacity set in place.

 If you want to have some alligator-inspired fun for the entire family, consider heading over to Gatorland instead of Orlando’s mainstream parks.
 There are thousands of crocodiles and alligators to see, along with a petting zoo, aviary, one-of-a-kind shows with alligators, and a breeding marsh.

 Take a relaxing train ride through Gatorland to experience the best of the park without having to walk around.
 If you’re ready to cool off, the Gator Gully Splash Park is the perfect place to do so.
 Your toddler is sure to have a blast in this unique Orlando attraction for toddlers and it’s something different to do in Orlando which isn’t a theme park.